dashingsoft/pyarmor/docs/reference/errors.rst

          b'NO:missing parameter'

        If not return this, but raises exception, it's firewall problem, please configure it to allow Python interpreter to visit `pyarmor.dashingsoft.com:80`
+   * - invalid activation file
+     - Make sure it's the attachment of activation email which title likes `[Pyarmor] License Activation Code` Make sure it's not changed by your email server, it should be same as the email content which starts with `Dear ...` and includes the activation code in one line (it's important there should no line break in the activation code).

 Runtime Errors
 ==============